King George Hospital, London: Services

 The hospital comprises a large two-storey building.
 The wards are named after plants and trees;

 Ash, Beech, Cedar Centre, Clover, Dahlia, Elm Breast Care Unit, Erica, Fern, Gardenia, Gentian, Heather, Iris, Jasmine, Japonica and Juniper.
 The site is also home to the North East London Independent Sector Treatment Centre.
 The Cedar Centre is stopping providing chemotherapy for cancer patients in November 2018 due to staff shortage.
 Patients must go to other hospitals instead.
 Tom Sandford of the Royal College of Nursing said, “The loss of the chemotherapy service at the Cedar Centre is a serious blow to patient care at a time when the government’s referral target for urgent cancer treatment has not been met for five years.
 The fact a specialist unit such as this has been forced to close its doors to people needing chemotherapy is the starkest evidence yet that the nurse staffing crisis is jeopardising safe patient care, with almost 42,000 nurse vacancies in England alone.”

 The emergency and urgent care centre at the hospital is run by the Partnership of East London Cooperatives, an Industrial and Provident Society made up of GPs, patient representatives and other health professionals.
 Patients are first seen by a nurse before they are sent for treatment within the centre or transferred to the hospital's main emergency department.
 The Care Quality Commission rated the service inadequate in 2018 and put it into special measures.

 Teaching

 The hospital serves as a teaching hospital for medical students from Barts and The London School of Medicine and Dentistry.

 Entertainment and refreshments

 The local hospital radio service is provided by Bedrock Radio, a registered charity.

 The radio services are provided to King George Hospital as streaming services, distributed by the Bedrock Radio mobile app and website which can be accessed within hospitals, units and clinics through NHS WiFi.

+Bedrock Radio began broadcasting on DAB+ Digital Radio, on the North East London, South West Essex Multiplex on 31 December 2025.

 The hospital has a League Of Friends Shop situated in the main entrance.